isaacs/cuttlefish/README.md

     'access-control-allow-methods': 'GET'
   },

-  // Optionally set this flag to delete remote files that are not
-  // in the `files` set.
-  "delete": true, // default = no deletes

   // Optionally emit an 'error' event on any errors.
 Note that this
   // will cause it to throw, which might not be what you want.
   // Default: strict=false